These Facts About Pigeons Will Brighten Your Day

-Look up in the sky!
-It’s … a pigeon!
-Chances are you’ve seen these brave birds flitting about your own neighborhood.
+Look up in the sky—there’s a pigeon!
+Chances are you’ve seen these brave and curious birds lots of times before.
 They may be common, but many people don’t realize how fascinating and complex pigeons are.

-They have great eyesight and hearing as well as an impressive memory.
-A study found that they also understand human transport routes and often rely on that knowledge for navigation more than their own internal magnetic compasses.
-(Oh yeah, they also have internal magnetic compasses! 😉)
+Pigeons are super talented.
+These familiar friends have great eyesight and hearing.
+A study found that they also understand human transport routes and often rely on that knowledge for navigation more than their own internal magnetic compass.
+(Oh, and they also have an internal magnetic compass! 😉)

-Now that you know how extraordinary pigeons are, hopefully, you’ll have a new appreciation for them!
-All animals have unique and complex personalities, and they all deserve compassion.
+Now that you know how extraordinary pigeons are, you’ll likely have a new appreciation for them.
+All animals have unique and complex personalities, and they all deserve compassion. ❤️

 Learn more about how to live in harmony with wildlife.